 Nutrient deficiency are common

-Not everyone eats as well as they should, and often a stressful everyday life, bad habits or allergies and intolerances can get in the way.
+Not everyone follows a healthy and balanced diet, and often a stressful day-to-day life, bad habits or allergies and intolerances can get in the way.
 Diseases can also cause us not to absorb or excessively consume certain vitamins and minerals.
 As one example, if you do a lot of sports, you usually consume more minerals.
 With magnesium serving as a fuel for the muscles and zinc being lost in sweat, athletes need more of both than other people.
-Vegetarians and vegans, on the other hand, often ingest too little vitamin B12, which is mainly found in animal foods.
+Vegetarians and vegans, on the other hand, often take in too little vitamin B12, which is mainly found in animal products.

-A special case is vitamin D. Our body needs the UVB radiation present in sunlight to produce this vitamin.
-Since we spend a lot of time in enclosed spaces these days, live in northern latitudes, and especially in winter receive only a small amount of sunshine, deficiency is widespread in our society.
+A special case is vitamin D: Our body needs the UVB radiation present in sunlight to produce this vitamin.
+Since we spend a lot of time in enclosed spaces these days, live in northern latitudes, and especially in winter receive only a small amount of sunshine, a vitamin D deficiency is widespread in our society.

 A lack of nutrients is only very clearly apparent in rare cases - for example, when an acute magnesium deficiency can lead to the dreaded nocturnal leg cramping.
 Often symptoms such as headache, fatigue, dry skin and hair loss occur.
 We often do not associate this with nutrients until serious health problems arise from the deficiency.

 For example, vitamin B12 deficiency develops over years while the stores of the vitamin are slowly depleted.
 We usually do not perceive this, but over time, the deficiency can lead to anaemia, nerve damage and depression.
 It is similar with many other deficiency symptoms.

 Test for nutrient deficiency